 If dividends are distributed, payments of cash dividends to registered Shareholders will be made in the currency of the relevant Class of Shares to such Shareholders at the addresses they have given to the Registrar.

-Dividend announcements (including names of paying agents) and all other financial notices shall be published on www.robeco.com/luxembourg and where legally/regulatory required.
+Dividend announcements (including names of paying agents) shall be published on www.robeco.com/luxembourg.

 Dividends not collected within five years will lapse and accrue for the benefit of the Company in accordance with Luxembourg law.